tucab/dotfiles/README.md

 Hi!
-This are my personal dotfiles for easier setup during linux installs.
+This are my personal (opinionated) dotfiles for easier setup during linux installs.

 Credit to:
 https://www.nerdfonts.com/<br/>